espocrm/documentation/docs/extensions/project-management/projects.md

 A Task can have a Date Start and Date End.
 Both are non-mandatory fields.

+### Points

+Is meant to represent the relative complexity of the Task, amount of work needed to complete the Task.

+Note that if the team won't use Points, the administrator can hide the field in the Entity Manager.

+### Hours

+May represent how many hours is required to complete the Task.

 ### Sub-tasks

 A Task can have sub-tasks.
 A task that has sub-tasks can be completed only when all sub-tasks are completed or canceled.